chriswi93/Expectation-Maximization-A-Python-implementation/README.md

 import math
 ```

 First, let's initiate the parameters.
 We use the relaxed assumption that the cluster size is known K = 3.
 Our prior distribution for cluster assignments is symmetric (<i>1/K</i> for each k &isin; <i>{1,...K}</i>).
 The weight matrix with values p(x|z,&mu;,&sigma;) is represented by the variable w.
 Additionally, we define two convergence criteria.
 If the change of data likelihood between two iterations is very small (tol), the algorithm is stopped.
-Otherwise the algorithm is stopped at least maximum number of iterations (max_iterations).
+Otherwise the algorithm is stopped after at least 100 iterations (max_iterations).
 ```python
 K = 3 # number of clusters
 phi = np.array([ 1/K ] * K) # prior (symmetric) distribution for cluster assignment